CubiCasa/cubicasa-ios-sdk-example-project/README.md

 # Cubicasa SDK

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
+It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

-### 2.6.0
+### 2.6.2
 - Zipping is done in the background, with a progress percentage on screen
 - Proximity warnings for non-LiDAR devices
 - Proper use of landscape mode for scanning (app needs to support landscape-right!)